 Fees vary depending on the procedure.
 Because of this, it is impossible for our office to give you an accurate estimate over the phone without an initial consultation and x-ray analysis.
 However, there are a few general costs to be aware of.
 Most extractions (not including impacted wisdom teeth) can range anywhere from $155 to $315, but this can vary depending on the complexity of your situation.
 If nitrous oxide (laughing gas) is to be used, or if you require an x-ray, additional charges will also apply.
 If you are to have a single tooth removed that is not an impacted tooth, the entire fee is due the day of service.
 We will reimburse you any insurance payment.
 For multiple extractions and/or impacted teeth, if you have insurance, a portion of this fee will be due the day of surgery.
 We will inform you of the cost due prior to your procedure.
 If you do not have insurance, payment for the services are due in full at the time services are rendered.

 If you are to have your third molars (wisdom teeth) removed, implant(s), a biopsy, multiple extractions or more extensive procedures, a consultation is strongly suggested.
 At this consultation appointment, an estimated total fee will be provided, and once we contact your insurance company, your estimated out-of-pocket expense will also be given to you.
 This out-of-pocket expense depends on a few factors, such as deductible remaining, copay, amount of insurance already used (yearly maximum allowed), and the percentage covered by your insurance company.

-We accept payment in the form of cash, check, Visa, MasterCard, and Discover, and have payment plans through Care Credit.
+We accept payment in the form of cash, Visa, MasterCard, American Express, and Discover.
+We also offer payment plans through Care Credit.
 At the time of your procedure, you will have an estimated out-of-pocket amount due, which is a percentage of the total fee that your insurance company has estimated you will owe.